 Now, if you have a lot of other foods you avoid, then this certainly won’t make your life any easier.
 You may need to work with an RD to help create a meal plan that will meet all of your nutritional needs.
-We also have one-on-one consultations you can book if you’d like hands on assistance.
+You can also schedule a one-on-one consultation if you’d like hands on assistance.

 If you’re looking for legume free recipes, RAISE has more than 450 legume free recipes that you can make at home.
 Cooking, baking, sweet, savory, and everything in between.

 A Somewhat Short List of Legumes (Legume Allergy List)

 Whilst I won’t list out every single one, here’s a nice list of legumes.
 More importantly, these are the common legumes you’ll see in grocery stores.
 There are others used in commercial applications, for example, pastry work.

 - Alfalfa (hay in the pea family)

 - Locust Bean Gum